 Some nights, when he failed to sink into the stupor that passed for sleep, Roger would take his harmonica out to the backyard and sit by the badminton net.
 There'd be a weak breeze and the sleepy chirping of a few birds irritated by headlights passing through.
 Sometimes when Roger began to play a little tune, a bird would answer back.

 On one such sleepless, sultry night, Roger heard a car with a bad muffler drive up next door.
 Probably that greasy little bastard the girl calls her boyfriend, he thought.
-He strained to see over the hedge that separated the two properties; he had tucked his harmonica into his back pocket like a surprise for later.
+He strained to see over the hedge separating the two properties; he had tucked his harmonica into his back pocket like a surprise for later.
 And then he caught a glimpse of the girl, a red shoe dangling off her painted toes and the other foot pressed hard against the dashboard.

 The girl's giggles infuriated Roger—with his hands fisted at his sides, the vein in his temple throbbing dangerously, he stood there motionless, unable to move.
 Suddenly there was a threatening silence, the kind that comes just before lightning strikes.
 By the time the girl's angry cry had penetrated Roger's brain, the door had been slammed and the boyfriend was burning rubber.
 Roger positioned himself under the girl's window; he would be able to tell how upset she was as soon as she turned on her light.